Indusmart/onde/doc/INSTALL.md

 (``change_this_password_on_prodution_site``), which you have to change.
 The password you put in **``include/conf.inc``** is the same you've informed to **``createuser``**

-You may use a .pg_pass on your home folder to store postgres passwords (not much safe, but makes things easy on a developer environment).

-    ~/.pg_pass
-    localhost:5432:onde:change_this_password_on_prodution_site

-To enable onde database user to authenticate from command line and from PHP postgres library, you have to grant access at the postgres host based authentication configuration file.
-Do this in the postgres user.
-Depending on your local postgres installation it may have different locations but is always named pg_hba.conf .
-In Ubuntu distributions it is at

-   /etc/postgresql/12/main/pg_hba.conf

-For easy of setup you can change the following line (change peer for trust)

-    # "local" is for Unix domain socket connections only
-    #local   all             all                                     peer
-    local   all             all                                     trust

-Don't forget to restart the database server deamon, as root

-      sudo service postgresql stop

-      sudo service postgresql start

 Now you can finish the postgres login and the root login.
 You can go back to your login shell and run the developer